Semantics3/semantics3-node/README.md

          return;
       }

-      // View the results of the query console.log( "Results of request:\n" + JSON.stringify( products ) );
+      // View the results of the request console.log( "Results of request:\n" + JSON.stringify( products ) );
    }
 );